AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md

 >
 >A user with the **Deployment Manager** role can create and run multiple front-end pipelines concurrently.
 >
 >There is, however, a maximum limit of 300 pipelines per program (across all types).
-These can be  front-end code quality or front-end deployment pipelines.

-Front-end pipelines can be code quality pipelines or deployment.
+Front-end pipelines can be code quality pipelines or deployment pipelines.

 ### Before you Configure Front-End Pipelines {#before-start}